 1 Person Dead In Shooting That Followed Day Of Far-Right, Far-Left Rallies In Denver

-One person was killed and another man was in police custody after a fatal shooting in Denver on Saturday that occurred towards the end of dueling rallies by activists on the far-right and the far-left.
+One person was killed and another man is in police custody after a fatal shooting in Denver on Saturday that occurred toward the end of dueling rallies by activists on the far right and the far left.

-The Denver Police Department said it had taken a private security guard into custody in connection to the shooting.
+The Denver Police Department said it had taken a private security guard into custody in connection with the shooting.
 On Sunday, the department identified the suspect as 30-year-old Matthew Dolloff.
 He has not been formally charged.

 A local news channel, 9News, said it had contracted Dolloff through the Pinkerton security firm as a guard to accompany staff covering the protest.
 Contracting private security to protect reporters and producers at protests has been a practice at the outlet for several months, 9News said.

-The video shows the victim step away from the man, and then seconds later, he is shot by another person.
+The video shows the victim stepping away from the man, and then seconds later, he is shot by another person.

 A Denver Post staffer was at the scene of the fatal confrontation, the newspaper reported.
-Photos from the Post show the shooting victim spraying what appears to be a mace-like substance at an unidentified man pointing a gun at him just before he is shot.
+Photos from the Post show the shooting victim spraying what appears to be a Mace-like substance at an unidentified man pointing a gun at him just before he is shot.

-Two guns and mace were found at the scene, said Joe Montoya, the division chief of investigation at the Denver Police Department.
+Two guns and Mace were found at the scene, said Joe Montoya, the division chief of investigation at the Denver Police Department.
 The police have camera footage of the shooting and are investigating, Montoya said.

 The police later tweeted that the suspect is not linked to antifa.
 The victim has not been identified.

 Other shootings by civilians have happened at protests surrounding police and racial injustice in the past several months.
-An Illinois teen is facing homicide charges in the shooting deaths of two protesters in Kenosha, Wis. in August.
-Michael Reinoehl, who identified as an antifa supporter, was killed by police after expressing responsibility for the fatal shooting of a right-wing protester in Portland in September.
+An Illinois teen is facing homicide charges in the shooting deaths of two protesters in Kenosha, Wis., in August.
+Michael Reinoehl, who identified as an antifa supporter, was killed by police after expressing responsibility for the fatal shooting of a right-wing protester in Portland, Ore., in September.